Updated · Jun 07, 2023

 The result you’ll get when you combine the increased contrast ratio with the expanded color range is breathtaking.

 So, if the time has come to change your TV, you should consider a model that supports HDR.
 It’s not just the new fad like 3D used to be.
-The difference between a regular 4K and a 4K HDR TV is undeniable, even to the naked eye (or a smartphone camera).
+The difference between a regular 4K and a 4K HDR TV is undeniable, even to the naked eye.

 Many people get confused that 4K is HDR.
-That’s not always the case as you can see in the picture above.
+That’s not always the case.
 To make things absolutely clear, we must answer a simple question.

 The 4K standard refers to the TV’s resolution – or to simplify it even more – the number of pixels on the screen.